prachee-n16/blog/content/✦ study ✦/_notes/Perceptrons.md

 This results in the learning rule (also called delta rule):
 $\triangle \omega_i = \alpha x_i (y_\text{desired} - y)$
+- This learning rule allows them to learn on any dataset; but note the solutions are not "unique"

 Note: if implementing this in hardware:
 - connect several motors with potentiometers;